BBC controversies: 2025: Unsolicited nude images incident

-2025: Coverage of Trump's January 6 Capitol speech
+2025: Coverage of Trump's 6 January Capitol speech

-In November 2025, The Telegraph reported that an internal BBC memo alleged the broadcaster's Panorama documentary Trump: A Second Chance? had misled viewers by editing together two separate portions of a speech by US President Donald Trump to make it appear he was explicitly encouraging the storming of the US Capitol on 6 January 2021.
-According to the memo, the programme spliced together remarks made more than 50 minutes apart—one in which Trump said, "We're going to walk down to the Capitol," and another where he declared, "We fight like hell"—thereby creating a false impression of a single continuous exhortation to violence.
-The Telegraph further said the documentary then showed footage of supporters marching on the Capitol as if it followed Trump's words, when in fact it had been filmed before his speech began.
-Conservative Party leader Kemi Badenoch condemned the alleged edits as "absolutely shocking", telling that "heads should roll" at the BBC and calling for Director-General Tim Davie to "sack whoever put out misinformation".
+In November 2025, The Telegraph reported that an internal BBC memo alleged that the broadcaster's Panorama documentary Trump: A Second Chance? had misled viewers by editing together two separate portions of a speech by US President Donald Trump to make it appear he was explicitly encouraging the storming of the US Capitol on 6 January 2021.
+According to the memo, the programme spliced together remarks made more than 50 minutes apart.
+In the original video, Trump said, "We're going to walk down to the Capitol,"...and "cheer on our brave senators and congressmen and women."
+This was replaced with, "We're going to walk down to the Capitol,"...and "we fight like hell."
+This created the false impression of a single continuous exhortation to violence.

+The Telegraph further said the documentary then showed footage of supporters marching on the Capitol as if it were a consequence of Trump's words, when in fact the footage had been filmed before his speech began.
+Conservative Party leader Kemi Badenoch condemned the edits as "absolutely shocking", saying that "heads should roll" at the BBC and calling for Director-General Tim Davie to "sack whoever put out misinformation".
 Former Prime Minister Boris Johnson also demanded accountability, asking on X whether anyone at the BBC would "take responsibility—and resign".
 The memo, reportedly written by former BBC Editorial Guidelines and Standards Committee adviser Michael Prescott, accused Panorama of creating a "distortion of the day's events" that undermined public trust, though BBC News stated it had not seen the document.
 A BBC spokesperson said that while the corporation did not comment on leaked materials, it took all feedback seriously and considered it carefully.
-The issue drew attention from MPs and the Department for Culture, Media and Sport, with Culture Secretary Lisa Nandy reportedly reviewing the memo and the BBC assuring officials that the matter was being examined internally.
+The issue drew attention from MPs and the Department for Culture, Media and Sport, with Culture Secretary Lisa Nandy reportedly reviewing the memo and the BBC assuring officials it was examining the matter internally.